Annotation Interface OnChange

 private void handleAccessLevelsChange(SetFieldAdd<Account, AccessLevel> change) {

-// Sees any addition to THIS accounts access levels
+// Sees any addition to THIS account's access levels

 }